KevinNafziger/pizza_chef1/README.md

 ```sh
   yarn install
 ```
 * Setup your database.yml file in config/database.yml for test, development and production.
 The demo uses PostGresSQL as the database and the 'pg' gem is included in the Gemfile.
-However, the configuration can be adapted to user's preferred relational database,if it is supported by RoR.
+However, the configuration can be adapted to user's preferred relational database, if it is supported by RoR.

 * Once you have the databases setup, run the migrations:
 ```sh
   rails db:migrate
 ```
 * Mac and Linux users can run "bin/dev" from the command line and see ther development server running at localhost:8080.
-The setup should also work on Windows  some additional configuration may be needed to  get both tailwind and rails running together.
+The setup should also work on Windows, although  some additional configuration may be needed to get both tailwind and rails running together.

 ## Testing
  *RSpec/Capbyara.
  * Before running the test suite, make sure that all migrations have been run on the test database.
-This can be done by typing
+This can be done by typing the text below from the command line in the parent directory of the app.
  ```sh
   rake db:test:prepare
  ```